universal-ctags/ctags/docs/optlib.rst

 ..
 NEEDS MORE REVIEWS

-Exuberant Ctags allows just one of the specified groups in a regex pattern to be used as a part of the name of a tagEntry.
+Exuberant Ctags allows just one of the specified groups in a regex pattern to be used as a part of the name of a tag entry.

 Universal Ctags allows using the other groups in the regex pattern.
 An optlib parser can have its specific fields.
-The groups can be used as a value of the fields of a tagEntry.
+The groups can be used as a value of the fields of a tag entry.

 Let's think about `Unknown`, an imaginary language.
 Here is a source file (``input.unknown``) written in `Unknown`: